-Accounts Receivables - These are comprised primarily of revenues that have been earned but not yet received by the City as of June 30th from individual customers, private entities, and government agencies.
-This account includes accrued revenues due from other agencies for expenditure driven types of grants whereby the City accrues grant revenues for expenditures or expenses incurred but not yet reimbursed by the grantors.
-Also, included in this amount are property taxes, sales taxes, to name a few, are earned but not received as of June 30th of each year.
 In addition, it includes charges for utility and other services provided to customers prior to year-end but not billed as of June 30th because of the billing cycle timing.
 Management determines the allowance for doubtful accounts by evaluating individual customer accounts.
 Utility customer closed accounts are written off when deemed uncollectible.
 Recoveries to utility customer receivables previously written off are recorded when received.
 For non-utility accounts receivable, delinquent notices are sent out to customers with outstanding balances after 30 days.
 Outstanding accounts over 60 days are forwarded to a collection agency.

-Loans Receivable - The City currently has two types of loans receivable: (1) from Glendale Successor Agency for enforceable obligations with the City after the dissolution of Glendale Redevelopment Agency, and (2) from various Glendale residents and organizations for affordable housing assistance.
+Loans Receivable - The City has loans receivable from the various Glendale residents and organizations for affordable housing assistance.
 The Glendale Successor Agency has one loans receivable from Glendale Unified School District.
 See Note 4 for more information.